KAUSTIKR/AI-Project/README.md

 ## Project Description

-This project implements a music recommendation system using the **Proximal Policy Optimization (PPO)** algorithm with an **Actor-Critic architecture**.
+This project implements a music recommendation system using the **Proximal Policy Optimization (PPO)** algorithm with an **Actor-Critic Architecture**.
 During the inference phase, it recommends songs based on the policy learned during training and plays them automatically on Spotify app by picking song at random.
 As the user interacts with the environment by listening to songs, real-time feedback (percentage listened and song was liked or not) is captured and stored.
 This feedback is intended to be used for future training or fine-tuning of the Actor-Critic model to better adapt to the users musical preferences.
 The feedback-based fine-tuning is not implemented in this version and is left as a direction for future work.

 In the context of music recommendation systems, the platform is faced with the challenge of selecting from millions of available songs.
 Each song represents a potential action the system can take, resulting in an extremely large action space.
 Furthermore, user behavior is inherently uncertain musical preferences are deeply personal, dynamic, and often unpredictable.
 There is no deterministic rule for determining whether a user will enjoy a particular song.
 As a result, the system must continuously learn from user interactions and listening history to improve future recommendations.